 This module introduces a number of contemporary texts in German and provides methods for the analysis of these heterogeneous texts and new forms of authorial self-representation, based on key theoretical texts like Roland Barthes' "Death of the Author", "Text and Pleasure" or Michel Foucault's “What is an Author” to outline principle changes of literary production and authorship after 1965.

 Narrative techniques like pastiche, intertextuality, the deconstruction of textual coherence and ironic representations of ideological concepts by means of combining contradictory genres will be analysed and put into the socio-political context of German-speaking countries also with reference to the global dimension of contemporary writing.

 Method of assessment

-(11.1) acquired detailed and critical knowledge and understanding of core topics in postmodernist German literature, e.g. pastiche, irony and the deconstruction of textual coherence, and these topics' relation to a socio-political context
+Demonstrate a critical understanding of core parameters in German-language literature between 1965 and the present, e.g. the effect of the culture industry and entertainment on aesthetic production, the deconstruction of textual coherence, and these topics' relation to a socio-political context;

-(11.3) the ability to analyse key texts (both primary and secondary) critically and to assess different genres of postmodern writing
+Demonstrate the ability to analyse key texts (both primary and secondary) critically and to assess different genres of contemporary writing in German;

 Demonstrate close reading and analytical skills, and reflect critically on the form and nature of literary texts;

 Demonstrate a systematic understanding of the relationship between major contemporary German and Austrian authors and cultural-historical as well as social-historical conditions.